ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-01-Chain.md

 ---

-A) 5 times the belt diameter
+A) 40 times the belt diameter

-B) 10 times the belt diameter
+B) 5 times the belt diameter

 C) 20 times the belt diameter

-D) 40 times the belt diameter
+D) 10 times the belt diameter

 ---

-10 times the belt diameter
+D) 10 times the belt diameter

 ///